145 Beacon

 On January 16, 1911, T. Dennie Boardman acquired his son’s interest in 145 Beacon, probably in anticipation of Reginald Boardman’s marriage the next month to Carrie Louise Munn.
 After their marriage, they lived in Manchester.

 T. Dennie Boardman died in September of 1919.
-Madeline Goodrich and Reginald Boardman inherited his interest in 145 Beacon.
+Madeleine Goodrich and Reginald Boardman inherited his interest in 145 Beacon.
 The Goodriches continued to live there during the 1920-1921 winter season, but moved thereafter to 319 Dartmouth.

 Hendricks Whitman was a textile manufacturer and wholesale dry goods merchant in his father’s firm, and also president of the Katana textile mills.